×

 If you are thinking about moving to San Juan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Juan can vary greatly depending on the type and size of the property.
 For a standard family home, the cost can be quite high due to the city's popularity and high demand for real estate.
 Luxury properties and condominiums in prime locations can be particularly expensive.
 However, more affordable options can be found in less central areas or in the form of smaller apartments or townhouses.
-It's also worth noting that the cost of living in San Juan is generally higher than in other parts of the Philippines," wrote one member in San Juan.
+It's also worth noting that the cost of living in San Juan is generally higher than in other parts of the Philippines," said one expat in San Juan.

 How do I meet people in San Juan?